-Question Source ife The friendships and associations I have with other people in my neighbourhood mean a lot to me USS Wave 3 & special license access ıral li I regularly stop and talk with people in my neighbourhood USS Wave 3 & special license access cult If I needed advice about something I could go to someone in my neighbourhood USS Wave 3 & special license access Social & cultural life To what extent do you agree or disagree that this local area is a place where people from different backgrounds get on well together?
-Community Life Survey 2014-15 and Special License access S I think of myself as similar to the people that live in this neighbourhood.
-USS Wave 3 & special license access I feel like I belong to this neighbourhood USS Wave 3 & special license access I plan to remain a resident of this neighbourhood for a number of years USS Wave 3 & special license access How well would you say you are managing financially these days?
-USS Wave 3 & special license access How safe do you feel walking alone after dark?
-Crime Survey for England & Wales 2013-14 & special license access How safe do you feel walking alone in this area during the day?
-Crime Survey for England & Wales 2013-14 & special license access In your opinion how does the level of crime in your local area compare to the country as a whole?
-Community Life Survey 2014-15 & special license access How satisfied or dissatisfied are you with your life overall?
-USS Wave 3 & special license access How satisfied are you with your local area as a place to live?
-USS Wave 3 & special license access ce I would be willing to work together with others on something to improve my neighbourhood USS Wave 3 & special license access Voice & influence People in the neighbourhood pull together to improve the neighbourhood Community Life Survey 2014-15 & special license access Can you influence decisions affecting your area?
-Community Life Survey 2014-15 & special license access How important is it for you personally to feel that you can influence decisions affecting your area?
-Community Life Survey 2014-15 & Special License access Generally speaking, would you say that most people can be trusted or that you can't be too careful in dealing with people?
-USS Wave 3 & special license access Have taken part in formal or informal volunteering in the last 12 months USS Wave 3 & special license access
+Question Source Social & cultural life [Agree or disagree that] The friendships and associations I have with other people in my neighbourhood mean a lot to me USS [Agree or disagree that] I regularly stop and talk with people in my neighbourhood USS [Agree or disagree that] If I needed advice about something I could go to someone in my neighbourhood USS [Agree or disagree that] This local area is a place where people from different backgrounds get on well together Community Life Survey [Agree or disagree that] I think of myself as similar to the people that live in this neighbourhood.
+USS [Agree or disagree that] I feel like I belong to this neighbourhood USS [Agree or disagree that] I plan to remain a resident of this neighbourhood for a number of years USS How well would you say you are managing financially these days?
+USS How safe do you feel walking alone after dark?
+USS Do you worry that you might be a victim of crime?
+USS [Agree or disagree that] People in the neighbourhood can be trusted USS How satisfied or dissatisfied are you with your life overall?
+USS How satisfied are you with your local area as a place to live?
+USS Voice & ininfluence [Agree or disagree that] I would be willing to work together with others on something to improve my neighbourhood USS [Agree or disagree that] People in the neighbourhood pull together to improve the neighbourhood Community Life Survey Can you influence decisions affecting your area?
+Community Life Survey How important is it for you personally to feel that you can influence decisions affecting your area?
+Community Life Survey Have taken part in formal or informal volunteering in the last 12 months USS